datacommonsorg/docsite/api/rest/v2/observation.md

 ### Example 1: Get the latest observation for given entities

 Specify `date=LATEST` in order to get the latest observations and values.
-In this example, we are selecting the entity by its DCID using `entity.dcids`.
+In this example, we select the entity by its DCID using `entity.dcids`.

 Parameters:
 {: .example-box-title}